John J. Wakeley

-John's practice is focused on patent prosecution in the electrical and mechanical arts.
-He received an M.T.M. in Technology Management from Stevens Institute of Technology (2001), an M.S. in Electrical Engineering from the Monmouth University (1995), and a B.S. in Electrical Engineering from Rutgers University (1990).
+John's practice focuses on patent prosecution in the electrical and mechanical arts.
+He received an M.T.M. in Technology Management from Stevens Institute of Technology (2001), an M.S. in Electrical Engineering from Monmouth University (1995), and a B.S. in Electrical Engineering from Rutgers University (1990).
 John earned his J.D. from Seton Hall University (2007).

 John is admitted to the New Jersey and New York state bars and is registered to practice before the U.S. Patent and Trademark Office.
 He is a member of the Institute of Electrical and Electronics Engineers, Inc., the Washington State Patent Law Association, the American Intellectual Property Law Association, and the American Bar Association.